-The contribution requirements of plan members and the District are established and may be amended by the School Board.
-The plan is funded on a pay-as-you-go basis, i.e., premiums are paid annually to fund the health care benefits provided to current retirees.
-Retiree contribution rates and amount vary depending on classification and years of services with the District.
-The District paid premiums of \$969,467 for the fiscal year ended June 30, 2017.
+Contributions.
+The contribution requirements of the plan members and the District are established and may be amended by the School Board of Directors.
+No assets are accumulated in a trust that meets the criteria in paragraph 4 of Statement No. 75.
+The plan is funded on a pay-as-you-go basis, i.e. premiums are paid annually to fund the healthcare benefits provided to current retirees, primarily through annual appropriations from the General Fund.
+Retiree contribution rates and amount vary depending on classification and years of service with the District.